Summer of Success: Save 40% on Your 3-Day Fast Track Purchase

 Assisted Living Startup Costs

-Let’s get specific about what you’ll actually spend:
+Let’s get specific about what you’ll actually spend.

 Real Estate: $300,000 to $600,000 to purchase or $2,500 to $5,000 monthly to lease.
 Choose properties with 3,000 to 5,000 square feet, multiple bathrooms, and open floor plans.

-Licensing & Legal: $5,000 to $15,000, including state licensing fees, attorney consultation, business formation, and insurance policies.
+Licensing and Legal: $5,000 to $15,000, including state licensing fees, attorney consultation, business formation, and insurance policies.
 Each state differs, but budget $10,000 to be safe.

 Renovations: $20,000 to $50,000 for bathroom modifications (grab bars, walk-in showers), doorway widening, ramp installation, and safety updates.
 Not every home needs extensive work.

 Furnishing: $15,000 to $30,000 for beds, furniture, kitchen equipment, and common area setup.
-Quality matters; this is someone’s home, not a hospital.
+Quality matters: this is someone’s home, not a hospital.

 Marketing: $3,000 to $10,000 for website development, professional photography, brochures, and initial advertising campaigns to fill your home.

-Working Capital: $20,000 to $30,000 covering 2-3 months of operating expenses before revenue flows consistently.
+Working Capital: $20,000 to $30,000 covering two to three months of operating expenses before revenue flows consistently.

 Technology: $5,000 to $10,000 for care management software, security systems, and communication tools.

-Professional Services: $5,000 to $10,000 for consultants, trainings, and expert guidance (this is where RALA comes in).
+Professional Services: $5,000 to $10,000 for consultants, training, and expert guidance.

 Purchasing An Existing Business Versus Starting Your Own